apollographql-education/intro-dgs/README.md

 # (Odyssey Course) Intro to GraphQL with Java & DGS

-Welcome to the starter code for **Intro to GraphQL with with Java & DGS**.
+Welcome to the starter code for **Intro to GraphQL with Java & DGS**.
 You can find the [course lessons and instructions](https://apollographql.com/tutorials/intro-dgs) on Odyssey, [Apollo](https://apollographql.com)'s learning platform.

 ## How to use this repo